David Watson (British musician)

 David Watson is an English record producer, singer and musician.
-Born and raised in North London, he has produced albums for Paul Wassif, Mark Abis, Sam Sallon, Dylan Howe and Claudia Brücken, and has worked with artists such as OMD, Rufus Wainwright, Neil Cowley, Beth Rowley, Eric Clapton and Bert Jansch.
+Born and raised in North London, he has produced albums for Paul Wassif, Mark Abis, Sam Sallon, Dylan Howe, OMD and Claudia Brücken, and has worked with artists such as Rufus Wainwright, Neil Cowley, Beth Rowley, Eric Clapton and Bert Jansch.
 He is the father of actress Indica Watson.

 As a producer

 In 2006 Watson recorded and produced Translation Volume 1 – Live in Soho by the Dylan Howe Quintet with Dylan Howe, and the album was released to critical acclaim.
+This was followed by Translation Volume 2 - Standards which came out in 2007.

 In 2009, Watson began work on an album by the blues/folk guitarist Paul Wassif, which featured the musicians Eric Clapton and Bert Jansch.
 The album Looking Up Feeling Down was recorded in London's Metropolis Studios, and was released in 2011 on Black Brown & White.
 It turned out to be Jansch's last appearance on a record before his death in October that year.

-Along with Paul Humphreys of British electro band OMD, Watson produced German electropop singer Claudia Brücken's live retrospective album This Happened in 2012.
-The album was recorded and filmed at the Scala in London's King's Cross, and features guest appearances from Heaven 17, Andy Bell, Andrew Poppy and Propaganda.

-Watson worked for over two years on singer-songwriter Sam Sallon's debut album One for the Road which was released in 2013 on Indigo-Octagon.
+Watson worked for over two years producing singer-songwriter Sam Sallon's debut album One for the Road which was released in 2013 on Indigo-Octagon.
 The album features contributions from The Rails singer Kami Thompson, guitarist Paul Wassif and pianist Neil Cowley.
 Mojo Magazine praised the album as "a finely crafted debut", while Maverick Magazine called it "a potential album of the year".